Dinfoalmus/my-new-project/README.md

 Following adjusting data:
 Users could be giving data to continuasly update the model to give better predictions.

+## Challenges
+This program will be dealing with sensitive data.
+This should be taken care of in the right way.
+The model should be integrated with already existing applications.
+The challenge is also to find a shared language in describing how a hike felt, what is “safe”, etc..

 ## What next?